-If the public take even the trouble to inquire why guaranteed securities show so little buoyancy, despite the notorious accumulation of capital in the country, and the admitted recent improvement in the home trade, they must continue to receive the old answer, viz. that the low standard of commercial morality, adopted by concessionaires of the first, second, and third degrees, who have stood as intermediaries between foreign Governments and the English public, the innocence and indolence of some directors, and the complicity of others in over-profitable contracting jobs, have impaired the confidence of the classes who have money to lose, not so much in foreign Governis in their fellow citizens.
+If the public take even the trouble to inquire why guaranteed securities show so little buoyancy, despite the notorious accumulation of capital in the country, and the admitted recent improvement in the home trade, they must continue to receive the old answer, viz. that the low standard of commercial morality, adopted by concessionaires of the first, second, and third degrees, who have stood as intermediaries between foreign Governments and the English public, the innocence and indolence of some directors, and the complicity of others in over-profitable contracting jobs, have impaired the confidence of the classes who have money to lose, not so much in foreign Governments as in their fellow citizens.
 The time is not yet come for the Indian guarantees to assume their legitimate position in our share-lists, paying, as they are calculated to do by the soundest financiers, an average of 44 per cent. for money all round.
-But let the public be once well convinced that Indian affairs are likely to remain under the industrious and conscientious, not to say masterly, hands of Lord Stanley, instead of drifting into those of despotic or faindant administrators, of whom there is a mortal apprehension ;-let confidence prevail that the ashes of the revolt are to be stamped out by the heel of British armies, not fauned by twaddle, and we may expect to see the immense amount of Indian stocks now cumbering the strongboxes of speculative holders and temporary investers become an article of every-day demand, an acknow-ledgeable asset, and, in fact, a recognised security.
-Barring the access of fever or mania, which every man may safely prophesy at his pleasure, but of which there are at present no premonitory symptoms, events will be apt to follow, we think, the course we have indicated, The directors of the Oxford, Worcester, dud Wolverpared to receive loans on debentures in sums of not less than 100%.
+But let the public be once well convinced that Indian affairs are likely to remain under the industrious and conscientious, not to say masterly, hands of Lord Stanley, intr affic, stead of drifting into those of despotic or faindant administrators, of whom there is a mortal apprehension ;-let confidence prevail that the ashes of the revolt are to be stamped out by the heel of British armies, not fanned by twaddle, and we may expect to see the immense amount of Indian stocks now cumbering the strongboxes of speculative holders and temporary investers become an article of every-day demand, an acknowledgeable asset, and, in fact, a recognised security.
+Barring the access of fever or mania, which every man may safely prophesy at his pleasure, but of which there are at present no premonitory symptoms, events will be apt to follow, we think, the course we have indicated.
+The directors of the Oxford, Worcester, and Wolverhampton Railway Company state that they are pro- The fertile province of Polesine, through which the line pared to receive loans on debentures in sums of not less than 100%.
 We should like to see the form of the debenture bond and the precise clauses of the act or acts under which it is authorised.
-This company will require a little ready money to pay for the human and mechanical breakages at Round Oak, apropos of which, we can hardly avoid the suggestion that the payment of celebrated traffic managers and economisers by percentage on savings has proved, in more cases than one. to be bad policy.
-It has been found on the Eastern Counties, and other lines we could mention, to induce roguery in compilation of returns, and permit recklessness in the use of inferior stores, and the overworking of employés.
+This company will require a little ready money to pay for the human and mechanical breakages at Round Oak, apropos of which, we can hardly avoid the suggestion that the payment of celebrated traffic managers and economisers by percentage on savings has proved, in more cases than one, to be bad policy.
+It has been found on the Eastern Counties, and other lines we could mention, to induce roguery in compilation of returns, and permit recklessness in the use of inferior stores, and the overworking of employes.
 We have at this moment in our mind's eye the case of an honest man, dismissed from the employ of a leading company after a refusal to sign fallacious returns of stores in hand by which a superior officer expected to swell his claim for saving, and, consequently, his claim for commission.